willsanderson/Hemma/README.md

 The mobile dashboard is hidden from the sidebar on purpose.
 With `hemma-redirect.js` installed, phones are sent to it automatically and everything else goes back to the desktop dashboard, so nobody has to pick.
 Without the script, reach the mobile dashboard by its URL.

 The redirect is **on by default** (`input_boolean.hemma_dashboard_redirect`).
 Left off, a phone opening the *desktop* Hemma dashboard gets desktop content rendered with the mobile CSS, which looks like a broken mobile dashboard rather than a desktop one.

-It is deliberately narrow, and cannot hijack anyone:

-- it only acts on a path that is **already** a Hemma dashboard, so if your default dashboard is something else you are never pulled into Hemma's
-- it only redirects to a dashboard Home Assistant actually has registered, so installing just the desktop dashboard and skipping the mobile one is safe
-- turn the helper off to disable it entirely
+The redirect is only active when using the Hemma dashboard, and it can be disabled entirely by turning the helper off.

 #### Your own wallpaper